BrenoFischer/gradys-gs/README.md

     ├── connections         # Main app folder
-    ├── static              # Static js, css, images files ├── templates           # Files with template language (html) ├── config.ini          # Contains project's adjustable parameters
+    ├── static              # Static js, css, images files ├── templates           # Files with template language (html) ├── uav_simulator       # Logic to run Ardupilot SITL simulator ├── config.ini          # Contains project's adjustable parameters
     ├── manage.py           # Django’s command-line utility for administrative tasks
-    ├── requeriments.txt    # Contains all packages and versions required
+    ├── requeriments.txt    # Contains all packages and versions required for Windows ├── ´´_linux.txt        # Contains all packages and versions required for Linux └── README.md
-    └── README.md

 We will open the folders that require more attention: